Home/Stay Informed/All Diocesan Articles

 My dear brothers and sisters in the Lord,

-On the Solemnity of Epiphany, January 4, 2026, at 2 pm, we will celebrate the closing of the Jubilee Year with Adoration and choral Liturgy of the Hours at Saint Patrick Cathedral in Norwich.
+On the Solemnity of Epiphany, January 4, 2026, at 2 pm, we will celebrate the closing of the Jubilee Year with Adoration and choral Liturgy of the Hours at the Cathedral of Saint Patrick in Norwich.
 With roots in the Old Testament (see Leviticus 25:8-55), a Jubilee Year is a special time of grace to grow in holiness, experience God’s mercy and be filled with hope.

 Jubilee Years, typically held every twenty-five years, involve pilgrimages to Rome, the Holy Land or other sacred places.
 For those unable to travel abroad, I have designated Saint Patrick’s Cathedral as a local destination for the Jubilee Pilgrimage.
 One of the possible graces of a Jubilee Year is an Indulgence.